Below is the comparison of the top forex brokers in South Africa.

 1. Do you plan to trade currency pairs with ZAR ?

 Most investors from South Africa will want to trade South African Rand (ZAR) against the USD or EURO.
 Check first whether brokerage offers ZAR currency and what are the spreads!

 In addition to the main currency pairs, the so-called Major Pairs EUR/USD, USD/JPY, USD/CHF and GBP/USD, there are a number of other interesting currency pairs.
 The offer of each broker can be found in comparison table on this page.

 If you are South African resident, depositing directly in ZAR will allow you to bypass any possible exchange rate risks (in case in future the ZAR vs USD goes up and down).
 Moreover you will save a lot of money on currency conversion fees (namely ZAR to USD bank conversion fees).
 Trust me you can save a lot of money in the future by simply depositing ZAR in your forex trading account.

 You will find that most forex trading companies are located in Cyprus or in London UK that is because these two places are the easiest to obtain a brokerage license that will allow them to operate across the whole world.
 Therefore most companies are regulated by Cyprus CySEC and FCA UK.

 4. What is the minimum deposit

 To participate in Forex trading, you must deposit a minimum amount investment during the account opening process.
-The amount of deposit varies from broker to broker.
+The minimum deposit amount varies from broker to broker.

 For example: Usually the minimum first minimum deposit is somewhere around $50 but in fact you need around $500 to start trading and testing your strategies.